 ** Listed with Postpartum Support Virginia as approved provider

 ** Membership in the DC Metro Perinatal Mental Health Collaborative

-There are many times when trauma goes undiagnosed and presents itself through anxiety and depression.
+There are many times when trauma goes undiagnosed and presents itself through anxiety, depression, substance abuse, risky behaviors, and relationship strife.
 Anyone can be affected, and everyone's experience is different.
 It is my goal to help individuals, couples, and families better understand trauma, its symptoms, and how it affects everyday life, while also providing treatment that focuses on management and resolution of trauma symptoms.

 I have extensive training in EMDR and am a certified therapist through EMDRIA.